LillyRizuri/meowscrub/README.md

 BRAINSHOP_BRAIN_ID=
 BRAINSHOP_API_KEY=
 ```
+ - `PREFIX` is your bot's prefix
+ - `OWNERID` is your User ID.
+Or someone else's ID if you'd like.
  - `DISCORDINVITE` is your invite link to your server (surround it with these: <>)
  - `TOKEN` is your Discord Bot Token
  - `GENIUS` is for the lyrics command.
 Obtain it here: http://genius.com/api-clients